Counselling for Men

 Common struggles shared by our ‘dad’ clients:

-“I am so exhausted but feel that it’s my job to just keep pushing.”
+“I am so exhausted but feel that it’s my job to hold it all together, it’s a lot of pressure.”

 “My wife is really struggling postpartum, and I have no idea how to help.”

-“I am scared shitless that I don’t know what I’m doing with our baby.”
+“I am scared that I don’t know what I’m doing with our baby.”

 “I have a short fuse with my family… I worry that I’m turning into my own father.”